Eva Gorline Navajo Third Phase Chief Style Textile

 Eva Gorline, Diné of the Navajo Nation Weaver

-This Navajo textile was woven by Diné of the Navajo Nation artist Eva Gorline in the mid-1950s according to the current owner.
+This beautiful textile was woven by Diné of the Navajo Nation artist Eva Gorline in the mid-1950s according to the current owner.
 It is in the style of a Third Phase Chief blanket of the nineteenth century.
 This style is sometimes referred to as a nine-spot pattern, so designated because of the nine red triangles in the design.

 The classic First Phase Navajo blankets often consisted of black and white bands with a wide band of indigo in the center.
 Second Phase blankets added bands of red yarn, typically at each end and in the center of the textile.
-Third Phase blankets appeared with the red triangles, as in this textile.
+Third Phase blankets appeared with red triangles, as in this textile.

 This weaving has gray yarn at the ends, and at the center, substituting for the red of the 19th century textiles.
 The black rows replace the indigo ones of the older blankets.